What is a Headless CMS?

 Comparative Feature Analysis

-Decoupled CMS Explained: A decoupled CMS represents a middle ground - it maintains a default frontend presentation layer while also providing API access to content.
-While offering more flexibility than traditional systems, decoupled CMSs still require infrastructure maintenance and don't fully embrace the API-first approach.
+A decoupled CMS represents a middle ground.
+It maintains a default frontend presentation layer while also providing API access to content.
+While offering more flexibility than traditional systems, decoupled CMSs still require maintaining that default frontend and don't fully embrace the API-first philosophy.

 Why Organizations Choose Headless CMS